-The Village of Bethalto Illinois is located in Madison County in the northwest quadrant of the county.
-The population of Bethalto was 9,521 in 2010 per the US Census.
+The Village of Bethalto, Illinois is located in Madison County in the northwest quadrant of the county.
 The important thoroughfares to the Village are Highway 140, Highway 111, Erwin Plegge Blvd, Prairie Street, Moreland Road, West Corbin and others.

 The St. Louis Regional Airport is located in Bethalto Illinois and serves businesses, the US Military and recreational aviators from around the region.
 This regional airport opened in 1946 called the Civic Memorial Airport in honor of the American WWII War Veterans and featured one small sod runway.
 Today, St Louis Regional Airport is the fourth largest airport in Illinois.

 The Village of Bethalto has several city parks and an arboretum.
 The Bethalto Municipal Park features the Town & Country swimming pool, the Over The Top Skate Park, athletic fields, lighted tennis courts and an amphitheater.
 The annual Bethalto Homecoming is held in the Municipal Park.
 The Culp Lane Park features a fishing lake, a playground and picnic sites.
 The Bethalto Sports Complex features softball, soccer and baseball fields with grand stand seating and a concession stand.
 The Bethalto Arboretum was developed on land that was once part of the railroad and the park is built around a short stretch of original railroad in memory of its history in Bethalto.
 The Arboretum contains many trees from around the world and many are planted in memory of residents of the Village of Bethalto.